-One of our missions at iRelaunch is to trumpet success stories - to give so many examples of people returning to work after a career break that it becomes viewed as a normal and unremarkable career path.
-With over 200 success stories on our website and hundreds more identified, we are well on our way.
-Yet one group is conspicuously absent – men.
-Only four of our stories document men returning to work.
+One of our goals at iRelaunch is to trumpet success stories - to give so many examples of people returning to work after a career break that it becomes viewed as a normal and unremarkable career path.

 Relauncher Dave Carty left his job as an international business development executive for Best Foods (now part of Unilever) to stay home with his three children for 13 years.
 He relaunched his career in 2014 in a strategy role at a K-12 school.